-- Salaries (\$26.9 million in FY 2013 Budget) will be budgeted at \$28.1 Million and include: - O A 1% increase for both union & non-union employees. - o Step increases for TBATW Union. - An Innovative Performance-Based bonus program throughout all 592 FTE PSTA employees, including represented employees.
-Up to \$500 for strong performance by our unionized employees and an average of \$500 per non-union employee has been budgeted. - New employees for PSTA services, grant funded positions and other efficiency of improvement related positions.
+- Salaries (\$26.9 million in FY 2013 Budget) will be budgeted at \$28.0 Million and include: - o A 1% increase for both union & non-union employees. - Step increases for TBATW Union. - An Innovative Performance-Based bonus program throughout all 589.5 FTE PSTA employees, including represented employees.
+Up to \$500 for strong performance by our unionized employees and an average of \$500 per non-union employee has been budgeted. - O New employees for PSTA services, grant funded positions and other efficiency of improvement related positions. - Fringe Benefits increased 10.7% due to increased benefits costs related to health insurance premiums and a large increase to required employer contributions to the Florida Retirement System (FRS). - Contracted, private sector services increased 3.9% due largely to new proposed terminal audit services and new proposed contracted lawn maintenance service. - Fuel costs are assumed to grow by only 3.0% despite a nearly 3.5% increase in the assumed average diesel fuel price per gallon from this years' \$3.16 per gallon to \$3.27 per gallon because of fleet-wide fuel economy improvements thanks to PSTA's growing fleet of clean hybrid electric buses. - Supplies are budgeted to increase by 2.9% mainly due to an increase in unleaded fuel prices.

-- Fringe Benefits increased 6.6% due to increased benefits costs related to a large increase in required employer contributions to the Florida Retirement System (FRS). - Contracted, private sector services increased 0.7% due largely to new terminal audit services and new contracted lawn maintenance service. - Diesel Fuel costs are assumed to grow by only 3.0% despite a nearly 3.5% increase in the assumed average diesel fuel price per gallon from this year's \$3.16 per gallon to \$3.27 per gallon because of fleet-wide fuel economy improvements thanks to PSTA's growing fleet of clean hybrid electric buses. - Supplies are budgeted to increase by 3.0% mainly due to an increase in unleaded fuel prices. - Insurance is budgeted to decrease by 6.1% mainly due to a projected decrease in Auto and General Liability claims related expenses. - Utilities are budgeted to decrease by 9.6% mainly due to conservation efforts reflecting lower usage of both electricity and natural gas. - Purchased Transportation DART is budgeted to increase 12.4% due to increased costs for services and increased ridership. - Purchased Transportation Trolleys is budgeted to increase 13.6% due to an increase in funding for the Jolley Trolley to cover both an increase in expenses on all routes and an increase in Holiday service on the Coastal Route.
-Also, eight months of operating expenses are budgeted for a new Safety Harbor Jolley Trolley Route. - Miscellaneous expenses are budgeted to increase 41.0%, mostly due to costs associated with Greenlight Pinellas.
+- Insurance is budgeted to decrease by 6.1% mainly due to a projected decrease in Auto and General Liability claims related expenses. - Utilities are budgeted to decrease by 9.6% mainly due to conservation efforts reflecting lower usage of both electricity and natural gas. - Purchase Transportation DART is budgeted to increase 12.4% due to increased costs for services and increased ridership. - Purchased Transportation Trolleys is budgeted to increase 11.4% due to an increase in funding for the Jolley Trolley to cover both an increase in expenses on all routes and an increase in Holiday service on the Coastal Route.
+Also, 3 months of operating expenses are budgeted for a new proposed Safety Harbor Jolley Trolley Route. - Miscellaneous expenses are budgeted to increase 41.0% due to costs associated with Greenlight Pinellas.